microshare/microshare.github.io/docs/0.1/getting-started/robot-guide.md

 From the management console available [here](https://app.microshare.io), open the Manage -> Robots panels.
 Create and edit your Robots here.

 ### Basic code
 The guts of a Robot is its JavaScript script.
-Below is most common template you will use.
+Below is the most common template you will use.

 {% include image.html url="/assets/img/Basic_robot_script.png" description="Minimal script" %}